djeada/Statistics-Notes/notes/spatial_statistics/geostatistics.md

 For example, estimate one variogram using pairs approximately east-west and another using pairs approximately north-south.

 If the ranges or sills differ systematically by direction, anisotropy may be present.

----

-## 14. Sampling design controls what the variogram can learn
+## Sampling design controls what the variogram can learn

-The empirical variogram only contains information about distances and directions that actually occur among the sampled points.
+The empirical variogram can only reflect distances and directions represented by the sampled point pairs.

-This has major practical consequences.
+This has important practical consequences.

-### 14.1 Estimating the nugget requires short-distance pairs
+### Estimating the nugget requires short-distance pairs

 Suppose the closest two samples are 500 m apart.

-Then the data contain almost no direct evidence about what happens between 0 and 500 m.
+Then the data contain little direct evidence about spatial behavior below 500 m.

-A fitted nugget or short-range behavior will therefore be weakly constrained.
+The nugget and short-range behavior will therefore be weakly constrained by the data.

 Dense local sampling is valuable when estimating near-origin behavior.

----

-### 14.2 Estimating long-range structure requires broad spatial coverage
+### Estimating long-range structure requires broad spatial coverage

 If every sample lies inside a 1 km area, the data cannot strongly identify dependence at 10 km.

 To estimate long-range structure, the study design must contain long-distance pairs.

----

-### 14.3 Clustered sampling creates unequal information
+### Clustered sampling creates unequal information

 Imagine 80 samples in one small corner and only 10 samples across the rest of the study area.

-The empirical variogram may then be dominated by pair distances created inside the dense cluster.
+The empirical variogram may then be dominated by pairs from the dense cluster.

-This does not automatically invalidate the analysis, but it changes what the empirical variogram represents most strongly.
+This does not invalidate the analysis, but it changes which parts of the sampling design contribute most strongly to the empirical variogram.

----

-### 14.4 Large holes increase prediction uncertainty
+### Large holes increase prediction uncertainty

-If an unsampled region lies far from every observation, kriging must rely more heavily on the assumed covariance/variogram model and the estimated trend.
+If an unsampled region lies far from every observation, kriging relies more heavily on the fitted covariance or variogram model and on the estimated trend.

 Predictions in that region are usually less certain.

 ![Sampling designs](../../assets/spatial_statistics/geostatistics/07_sampling_design.png)

----

-## 15. Trend models and universal kriging
+## Trend models and universal kriging

 If the mean changes with location or covariates, write